 Each year the Board can determine the number of places which are likely to be available in the following year for enrolment of students who live outside the home zone.
 The exact number of places will depend on the number of enrolments received from students who live within the school's home zone.
 The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
 The notice will specify a date by which all out-of-zone applications must be received and the date the ballot will be held.
 Parents of students who live within the home zone should also enrol their children by this date to assist the school to plan appropriately for next year.
 These ballots will normally take place by the end of October, for children to start in the following year.

-For the 2021 school year the Board has determined that up to 15 New Entrant spaces will be available.
+For the 2023 school year the Board has yet to determine the number of spaces that will be available.

 The exact number of places will depend on the number of enrolments received from students who live within the school's home zone:

-- The deadline for receipt of out of zone applications is Wednesday 14 October 2020.
+- The deadline for receipt of out of zone applications is mid October 2022.

 - If the number of out of zone applications exceeds the number of places available students will be selected by

 ballot.
-If a ballot is required, it will be held on Wednesday 21 October 2020.
+If a ballot is required, it will be held after the applications have closed.
 Refer below for ballot procedure.

 Click here to download an Out of Zone Application Form